 I was afraid for her, the apartment was on the second floor.
 I just 'knew' one day he would get so outraged and push her down the stairs.
-When I told her my fears she just laughed them off, saying "No, he never do something like that".
+When I told her my fears she just laughed them off, saying "No, he would never do something like that".

 The fight that opened her eyes